uclisec/uclisec.github.io/_projects/MW-TRIAGE.md

 ## Main findings

 Current findings suggest different forms of digital evidence triage are occuring at different stages of an investigation, including search and seizure planning, at scene search, and post search.
-Our research will look to explore triage at these different points.
+Our research will explore triage at these different points.

 ## Reports